 - Full ART runtime integration is what will accompany as the default runtime in the next version of Android, which means Dalvik will no more be present.
 It includes advantages like Improved GC, Improved Debugging support and Ahead-Of-Time (AOT) compilation.

-- Contacts, Dialer, Calculator, Gallery and several other Apps have been given a complete overhaul, looks more attractive and feels more swift.
+- Contacts, Dialer, Calculator, Gallery, and several other Apps have been given a complete overhaul, looks more attractive and feels swifter.

 This is a little, we really mean a very little of what is coming ahead for us.
 Get to know more about it Android Developers website.

 This is an early preview of Android L and is meant for those who can risk their daily stability.
 Bugs might be encountered and may harm your device’s functionality.
 DroidViews or any of its members shall not be held responsible for any damage to your device in any circumstances.

 Prepare your device

 - Backup your device Internal storage, SMS, Contacts and everything as this will erase your device completely.